Keyser, West Virginia: History

 Following the war, the state legislature sent the Hampshire County seat back to Romney and split this northern half away to form Mineral County in 1866, eventually settling on New Creek to become the county seat, with the courthouse completed in 1868.
 In 1874, the Baltimore & Ohio Railroad was looking for a place to set up division headquarters.
 Thus, on November 16, 1874, the town of Keyser was incorporated, named after William Keyser then the first vice president of the railroad, living in nearby Garrett County, Maryland, and in charge of the headquarters location division.
 In addition to the headquarters, the renamed town of Keyser received repair shops and a roundhouse, lifting employment and economic activity.
 Keyser played an early and prominent role in the Great Railroad Strike of 1877, attracting the attention of national news and the involvement of Federal authorities.

 Keyser's growth accelerated in the 1880s, with the end of the Long Depression, through the turn of the century.
 Infrastructure improvements attracted more industry, and Keyser's private sector began to diversify beyond its sometimes problematic dominant employer, the Baltimore & Ohio.
 Besides the B&O, railroad workers were now employed by the Western Maryland Railroad and the West Virginia Central Railroad.
 On February 3, 1913, the West Virginia legislature granted Keyser a charter designating it the "City of Keyser" (though the name was nearly changed during WWI due to the connotations of its pronunciation as "kaiser").
 In 1924, Keyser experienced massive flooding of the Potomac River, which brought widespread damage to homes and businesses.

 In the 20th century, Keyser's economy relied heavily on manufacturing and the railroad.
 While after WWII, Keyser experienced another boom in industry, the town was hit hard by the economic crises of the 1970s and early 1980s, resulting in numerous industrial closures.
-Although Keyser's fortunes were generally tied the national economy through the centuries, the town did not experience the 1990s economic boom in the same way as other parts of the country.
+Although Keyser's fortunes were generally tied to the national economy through the centuries, the town did not experience the 1990s economic boom in the same way as other parts of the country.
 Since losing much of its manufacturing base, the town found employment via health care, education, and service jobs.
 Potomac State College has continued to develop and is associated with West Virginia University.

 The Thomas R. Carskadon House and Mineral County Courthouse are listed on the National Register of Historic Places.